Unofficial Reference Tool · Air Force Fitness Standards

 What is DAFMAN 36-2905?

 Department of the Air Force Manual 36-2905 (DAFMAN 36-2905) is the official regulatory document that governs the Air Force's fitness program.
-It defines the Physical Fitness Readiness Assessment (PFRA) — the annual test all Active Duty, Air National Guard, and Air Force Reserve Airmen must complete.
+It defines the Physical Fitness Readiness Assessment (PFRA) — the twice-yearly fitness test all Active Duty, Air National Guard, and Air Force Reserve Airmen must complete.

 The manual was significantly revised in early 2026, with Secretary of the Air Force/Manpower and Reserve Affairs (SAF/MR) signing a Directive-type Memorandum (DTM) on 26 February 2026.
 The new standards took effect 1 March 2026.

 The full manual is publicly available at e-Publishing.af.mil.
-This page provides a plain-English summary of its key provisions.
+This page provides a plain-English summary of the regulation.

 Key Provisions at a Glance